WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Convert to CSV
 Converts a table or feature class to a CSV file.
 Optionally adds in header and footer records also.

+#### Map Service Download
+Downloads the data used in a map service layer by querying the json and converting to a feature class.

+#### WFS Layer Download
+Downloads the data used in a WFS layer.

 ## Features